Past donations to the Millfield Campus

-The theatre is also extremely well resourced with a large scene dock for set building and storage, as well as an impressive properties and costume store.
+The theatre is also extremely well resourced with a large scene dock for set building and storage, as well as an impressive properties, a gauze screen for projecting images (pictured below) and a costume store.
 To all extents and purposes, the Meyer Theatre is a professional theatre, with professional standards, staging productions of the utmost quality throughout the year.

-Our thanks go to the many donors who provided this exceptional opportunity for Millfield pupils.
+Our thanks go to the many donors who provided this exceptional opportunity for Millfield students.

 The Millfield Swim Centre

-In 1995 plans for a new 25 metre swimming centre were substantially upgraded through a generous donation by the Denbies Trust extending the pool from to a wonderful, state of the art 50 metre complex.
+In 1995, plans for a new 25 metre swimming centre were substantially upgraded through a generous donation by the Denbies Trust extending the pool to a wonderful, state of the art 50 metre complex.

-In addition to training for our pupils, the centre has enabled the school to host a variety of swim club meets, competitions, Olympic training, the World Modern Pentathlon Championships and so many other exceptional opportunities which bring elite sport to our school and to our pupils'.
+In addition to training for our students, the centre has enabled the school to host a variety of swim club meets, competitions, Olympic training, the World Modern Pentathlon Championships and so many other exceptional opportunities which bring elite sport to our school and to our students.